 Giving Circles in the UK: in collaboration with Dr Angie Eikenberry of the University of Nebraska, this project looks at giving circles in the UK.

-Rising to the Challenge - a study of philanthropic support for unpopular causes: this project explores the uphill struggle that some charities face when seeking to fundraise.
+Rising to the Challenge - a study of philanthropic support for unpopular causes: this project explored the uphill struggle that some charities face when seeking to fundraise.
 Such charities may support issues which are complex to communicate, may have beneficaries who don't easily engage donors' emotions and may not be able to easily identify potential donors.

 Richer Lives: Why Rich People Give: In 2013 we worked with the author of 'Why Rich People Give', to produce a ten year update of this seminal work.
 Data collection is currently underway, including surveys and interviews with major donors, philanthropy advisers and other influential figures in the UK philanthropy sector.
 This work is funded by The Pears Foundation, with matched funding from the University of Kent.
 For further information please contact the lead researchers Beth Breeze or Theresa Lloyd.